ssilverman/snowy-json/README.md

-# Snow, a JSON Validator
+# Snow, a JSON Schema Validator

-Version: 0.5.0
+Version: 0.6.0

-The main goal of this project is to be a reference JSON validator.
+The main goal of this project is to be a reference JSON Schema validator.

 ## Features